li-clutter-org/genericwindows/README.md

 Write-Host "Performance test running"
 ```

-We kick off the performance test by gluing together the URI for the [API to start the test](http://developers.loadimpact.com/api/#post-test-configs-id-start) and then send service messages to TeamCity on the status of the test.
+We kick off the performance test by gluing together the URI for the [API to start the test](http://developers.loadimpact.com/api/#post-test-configs-id-start) and then write the status of the test to the console.

 In PowerShell Invoke-Webrequest will fail if the response code is not &lt; 400 which is not really what we want so we try-catch all possible response codes and then specifically check for the expected 201.